DataDog/integrations-core/extrahop/README.md

 ### Metrics

-extrahop does not include any metrics.
+ExtraHop does not include any metrics.

 ### Service Checks

-extrahop does not include any service checks.
+ExtraHop does not include any service checks.

 ### Events

-extrahop does not include any events.
+ExtraHop does not include any events.

 ## Troubleshooting